guhmerces/buzzvel-hiring-test-backend/README.md

 ## Using the API

-For this example we are going to use the base URI of the public deployment: ***https://forceful-royal-fulmar.gigalixirapp.com***.

 ### Creating an Business Card

 The first operation you will most likely do is the create a Bank Account.
 This can be done in a post request without any authorization headers.